tensorflow/tensorflow/tensorflow/docs_src/install/install_linux.md

 * [GPU drivers](http://nvidia.com/driver) that support your version of the CUDA Toolkit.
 * The `libcupti-dev` library is the NVIDIA CUDA Profile Tools Interface.
 This library provides advanced profiling support.
-To install this library, use the following command for CUDA Toolkit >= 8.0:
+It is installed by default; if for some reason it hasn't been installed use the following command for CUDA Toolkit >= 8.0:

 <pre class="prettyprint lang-bsh">
   <code class="devsite-terminal">sudo apt-get install cuda-command-line-tools-8-0</code>